 Over his 20-year career, he was trained in infantry, intelligence and light armored reconnaissance and served as a leader, commander, operations or executive officer in numerous battalions.
 Much of this time was spent training Marines and units for deployments and as part of an alert force.
 Starling also had tours in recruit training, intelligence operations, and with the Marine Corps’ honor guard in Washington, DC.
 Later in his career, he was part of a small training cadre which provided training for the Marine Corps’ contingency response forces, embarked on amphibious assault ships, prepared to perform missions “from the sea.”
 For his last assignment, he served on the headquarters of one of these response forces for his final deployment which performed missions in Pakistan and the Middle East, as well as Egypt, Libya, and other locations in Africa.

 He enjoyed opportunity to train and operate alongside sister US services – Army, Air Force and Navy, as well as with forces from allied nations - Singapore, Japan, Korea, Spain, France, United Kingdom, and Turkey among others to improve international security cooperation.
 After his transition from active military service he was involved in defense contracting as well as serving as an operations manager for a service disabled, veteran owned small business.

 Like many of our leaders from the armed forces, Starling has become well versed on the subject of character and leadership development through his assignments in training, leading and developing personnel over the years.
 When the need arose, he returned to assist his alma mater’s effort to make character and leadership development more intentional and pervasive throughout campus life.
-Starling has been also been assigned as the faculty advisor to the Honor Council.
+He will continue to champion leadership and character in his role as Commandant.